mistergoomba/13-day-stories/docs/image-creation-guide.md

 # 🖼️ Image Creation Style Guide for Martin's Horoscopes

 Purpose: create square, fantastical images that _feel_ like the day's energy.
-No text.
+No text (except for the affirmation prompt).
 No faces.
 Abstract, mystical, and a little mischievous.

 ---